profe-ajedrez/currency/README.md

 Pst, a hint, we are using babel, so if something is not working when you try this run, check out [babel](https://babeljs.io)

+Pst, another hint, the dev branch is better documented, so try `git checkout dev` after cloning this repo

 ## How To

 ### 1 Clone the repo